-In accordance with Government Auditing Standards, we have also issued our report dated April 4, 2008, on our consideration of the Authority' internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
-While we did not opine on the internal control over financial reporting or on compliance, that report describes the scope of our testing of internal control over financial reporting and compliance and results of that testing.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards.
+In accordance with Government Auditing Standards, we have also issued our report dated May 18, 2009, on our consideration of the Authority's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+While we did not opine on the internal control over financial reporting or on compliance, that report describes the scope of our testing of internal control over financial report over financial report financial report describes the scope of an audit performed in accordance with Government Auditing Standards.
 You should read it in conjunction with this report in considering the results of our audit.